Teaching English While Travelling the World

 If you would like to teach your own lesson plans, Verbling is a great platform to teach on, it’s the only website (I found) where you can earn a reasonable amount of money as a freelancer (you set your price but most teachers ask for more than £10/hour).
 The students can buy a package from you and you can design lesson plans for them specifically.
 I have prepared students for IELTS and others just wanted to practice conversational English.
 Once you have more reviews, you can set your hourly rate higher.
 You can withdraw your money once a week.

 I found TutorABC next and that was the start of my new career working with Chinese students.
 My rate was £6.80 but teachers can receive bonuses after every lesson so altogether I earned about £9/hour.
 My booking rate was great and I received extensive training, however, after a while I found other better paying opportunities and TutorABC declined my request for a raise so left the company.
 They also changed their structure for including children as well but their lessons and platform was not suitable for children so I declined to teach under 18s which brought my bookings down.
 Since then, I have received emails from their recruitment team and was told that I could be offered higher pay only to find out after the interview that this wasn’t true.
-If you don’t have experience, TutorABC is a great company to get started and gain some experience.
+If you don’t have experience, TutorABC is a great company to get started and gain some experience, however their salary advertisement is often a lie.

 I carried on searching for better online opportunities and found DaDaABC and I worked for them for a few months but as by then we knew that fixed schedule wouldn’t suit us after leaving England because we would be on the move constantly, I left the company.
 I did like working for DaDaABC, they paid well and I built great relationships with my students.
 They also gave compensation for my available slots that were not booked which is unique to this company compared to all the other company I have mentioned or will do in the following.
 I never met any other teachers who worked for them as they didn’t seem to have any support groups.